Jeremy Clarkson: Television

-He sustained minor injuries to his legs, back and hand in an intentional collision with a brick wall while making the 12th series of Top Gear in 2008.
+Clarkson sustained minor injuries to his legs, back and hand in an intentional collision with a brick wall while making the 12th series of Top Gear in 2008.
 In 2014, he received a £4.8 million dividend and an £8.4 million share buyout from BBC Worldwide, bringing his estimated income for the year to more than £14 million.
 On 30 July 2015, it was announced that Clarkson, along with former Top Gear hosts Richard Hammond and James May would present a new show on Amazon Prime Video.
 The first season was made available worldwide in 2016.
 On 11 May 2016, Clarkson confirmed on his Twitter feed that the series would be titled The Grand Tour, and air from a different location each week.
 On 9 March 2018, it was announced that Clarkson would host a revamped series of Who Wants to Be a Millionaire? on ITV.
-The show had previously been presented by Chris Tarrant.

 Opinions and influence

 Politics

-Clarkson is in favour of personal freedom and against government regulation, stating that government should "build park benches and that is it.
+Clarkson identifies as a libertarian in favour of personal freedom and against government regulation, stating that government should "build park benches and that is it.
 They should leave us alone."
 He has a particular contempt for the Health and Safety Executive.
-He often criticised the Labour governments of Tony Blair and Gordon Brown, especially what he calls the "ban" culture, frequently fixating on the bans on smoking and 2004 ban on fox hunting.
+He often criticised the Labour governments of Tony Blair and Gordon Brown, especially what he calls the "ban" culture; he frequently fixates on the bans on smoking and 2004 ban on fox hunting.
 In April 2013, Clarkson was among 2,000 invited guests to the funeral of Conservative Prime Minister Margaret Thatcher.

-In an attempt to prove that the public furore over the 2007 UK child benefit data scandal was unjustified, he published his own bank account number and sort code, together with instructions on how to find out his address, in The Sun newspaper, expecting nobody to be able to remove money from his account.
+In an attempt to prove that the public furore over the 2007 UK child benefit data scandal was unjustified, Clarkson published his own bank account number and sort code, together with instructions on how to find out his address, in The Sun newspaper, expecting nobody to be able to remove money from his account.
 He later discovered that someone had set up a monthly direct debit for £500 to Diabetes UK.

-Clarkson supported a Remain vote in the 2016 United Kingdom European Union membership referendum, three days before the referendum, he and fellow Top Gear/Grand Tour presenter James May posted a video stating their support.
+Clarkson supported a Remain vote in the 2016 United Kingdom European Union membership referendum, three days before the referendum, he and fellow presenter James May posted a video stating their support.
 Clarkson did not support Brexit, stating that while the European Union has its problems, Britain would not have any influence over the EU, should it leave the Union.
 He envisions the European Union being turned into a US-like "United States of Europe", with one army, one currency, and one unifying set of values.
 In 2019, Clarkson said: "Europe has to punish us—they can't allow us to leave without being damaged because then everyone will want to go.
 We don't want to go if we're going to be damaged."
-In a January 2019 interview with LBC, Clarkson called Brexit voters "coffin-dodging idiots", though also criticized the younger voters, who overwhelmingly supported Remain, for their voting inactivity.
+In a January 2019 interview with LBC, Clarkson called Brexit voters "coffin-dodging idiots", though also criticised the younger voters, who overwhelmingly supported Remain, for their voting inactivity.